chriMay/Image_Harvester/readme.md

 - nur bildausschnitt übernehmen (Größe des Ausschnitts übernehmen und Position[xy]-> linke obere Ecke als Referenz)
 - Check if the driver & software package for COUGAR and BlueFox3 are the same
 - Improve function for image harvesting (not running well at the Moment)

+I'm writing a readme file in vs code and i noticed an annoying behavior, which i don't know how to deal with.
+When i save the file with ctrl+s an whitespace is added before the code.
+I had a look at the shortcuts and it shows me two commands for this keybinding.
+One is the common **File: save** and **Create issue** which refers to
+ {
+"key": "ctrl+s",
+"command": "issue.createIssueFromFile",
+"when": "!issues.creatingFromFile && resourceScheme == 'newIssue' && config.files.autoSave != 'off'"
+}
+I don't really know what this does and would appreciate any quick help on this.